-Since 1914, the Junior League of Kansas City, Missouri, has given more than $16.5 million and 2.3 million volunteer hours to more than 350 organizations in Kansas City.
+Since 1914, the Junior League of Kansas City, Missouri, has raised $19 million for our mission and donated more than 2.6 million hours of volunteer time to more than 350 agencies.
 Annually, we provide approximately 15,000 volunteer hours to community organizations and programs designed by the League for the community.
 Over the years we have made a significant impact at some of Kansas City’s most well-known institutions:

 Children’s Mercy Hospital

 In 1915, our 50-member League sewed diapers and surgical dressings for what would later become Children’s Mercy Hospital.
 Since then, the JLKCMO has raised money to fund the Cardiac Care Center and the Volunteer Coordinator and Parent Consultant positions, plus donated thousands of volunteer hours across many departments.

 The Children’s Place

 The JLKCMO helped launch this organization that provides treatment services for children and families by contributing $21,000.
 Over the years, the JLKCMO has provided volunteers to the classrooms and board of directors.

 Members of the JLKCMO founded the Crippled Children’s Nursery, which became Children’s TLC, and is known now as Ability KC.
 We have also provided funds for the Emerging Language and Library Room to help set the stage for a love of learning.

 The League donated more than $50,000 to help open Kansas City’s original house in 1987.
 As part of our 100th Anniversary celebration in 2014, more than 200 volunteers turned out to work on the pair of existing houses.
 We then donated $25,000 to help complete the third and newest residence, Wylie House.

 Children’s Center for the Visually Impaired (CCVI)